MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_CreditsRefunds.md

 author: jonmeyers
 ms.author: jonmeyers
 ms.date: 6/18/2026
-description: You’ll get a credit if you have paid for invalid clicks on your ads.
+description: Youâ€™ll get a credit if you have paid for invalid clicks on your ads.
 You'll get a refund if you delete your account and have a positive balance.
 Microsoft Advertising also adjusts billing documents occasionally to make sure you're paying your fair share.
 Find out how the process works and what to expect.
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # About credits, refunds, and adjustments